 The compliance templates from Report ITU-R M.2411 (2017) Section 5.2.4 corresponding to the proposed draft Revision for 5G[1] developed by 3GPP are provided.
 It includes one compliance template for 3GPP 5G SRIT (encompassing “NR” and “LTE”), and one compliance template for 3GPP 5G NR RIT.

 This document provides the compliance template for the 3GPP 5G SRIT.
-Given that the full context of the total terrestrial radio interface is considered to be the original submission and any previously approved updates as well as the proposed update, the tables have been updated on the basis of the 3GPP Rel-15, Rel-16 and Rel-17 specifications as per TSG Plenary #98e (Dec 2022).
+Given that the full context of the total terrestrial radio interface is considered to be the original submission and any previously approved updates as well as the proposed update, the tables have been updated on the basis of the 3GPP up to Release 17 specifications as per TSG Plenary #98e (Dec 2022).
 The proposed revision of M.2150 for the 3GPP 5G SRIT continues to meet or improve upon the characteristics presented in Report ITU-R M.2483 sect.
 5.2.1.

 5.2.4.1 Compliance template for services